Shopify/cli/packages/cli/README.md

 FLAGS
-  -l, --latest             Downloads the latest release of the `clone-url` -u, --clone-url=<value>  [default: https://github.com/Shopify/dawn.git] The Git URL to clone from.
+  -l, --latest             Downloads the latest release of the `clone-url` -p, --dev-preview        Uses the new framework theme as the default clone-url -u, --clone-url=<value>  [default: https://github.com/Shopify/dawn.git] The Git URL to clone from.
 Defaults to
                            Shopify's example theme, Dawn: https://github.com/Shopify/dawn.git
       --no-color           Disable color output.